 In 2005-2006, Jessie was Chairman for Americans for Dr. Rice, a national political 527 focused on Secretary of State Condoleezza Rice and her political future.
 As Chairman, she made multiple television appearances, traveled extensively to numerous state party conventions and generated support for Dr. Rice nationwide.

 Jessie works as an independent consultant in defense and private industry.
 She has a Bachelor Science degree in Business Management and is a member of Disabled American Veterans, The John Carroll Society, Women in Defense, and Women Marines Association.

-Jessie provides military, veteran, national security, business and political analysis for Fox News Channel, Fox Business Channel, CNN, and CNBC and numerous local and national television and radio stations.
+Jessie provides military, veteran, national security, business and political analysis on numerous local and national television and radio stations.
 A prolific contributor to various blogs, articles, and OpEds for publications, Jessie’s work can be found in a wide array of publications.